 You are moving and have your hands full making sure that everything works out with the move.
-If you move your car with you, not only do you have to register yourself, but you also have to re-register the car and adjust the address on the driver’s license.
+If you move your car with you, not only do you have to register yourself, but you also have to re-register the car and change your address on your documents including your driving license.
 You can find out here what you need to bear in mind when re-registering your car.

 Moving within the canton – What is important when re-registering your car

 Here it is important that you inform the road traffic office of your canton of the new address so that the new address is adjusted in the driver’s license.
 The change of address must be made within 14 days.
 You can keep the license plate if you move within the canton.

 Do you already have a driver’s license in credit card format?
 Then you can simply notify the responsible road traffic office of your new address by telephone or in writing.
 If you own a car, send the original vehicle registration document to the road traffic office.

 What to do if I do not have a driver’s license in credit card format?

 In general, you must notify the respective road traffic office of the change of address.
 If you do not have a new driver’s license, then send the following documents – if available – in the original for the adjustment: